andrewpayne68/macos-terminal-oh-my-ghostty/README.md

 theme = catppuccin mocha
 ```
 or frappe latte etc.,see here for the full flavours: https://github.com/catppuccin/catppuccin

+or use

+theme = Kitty Default

+for an OLED Black Theme with Vibrant Colours

 Here's what we got after just a couple steps: